ebk45/thermostat/lib/user_stories.md

 ```
 As a homeowner with a heating system,
 I would like to be able to increase the temperature
-By selecting the up button
+By selecting the up function
 ```